 A standardized test is defined as an exam that’s administered and scored in a very consistent manner.
 Standardized testing originated in China during the Han Dynasty.
 Now, this testing style is being used all over the world.
 The United States has been using standardized testing since 1900.
-Today, almost all the higher education schools in the United States require scores from at least one form of standardized tests.
+Today, almost all the higher education schools in the United States require scores from at least one form of standardized test.

 Before students even reach their freshman year in high school they start to hear about the importance of standardized testing and the college admission process from friends and school officials.
 Students hear about the following standardized tests: Preliminary SAT / National Merit Scholarship Qualifying Test (PSAT / NMSQT), Scholastic Aptitude Test (SAT), and American College Testing (ACT).